gediz/mpv-wiki/FFmpeg-versus-Libav.md

   and started to fix bugs as soon as Google began sending them to Libav as well)
 - Libav has very long release cycles, which force us to be backwards compatible with very old code.
 (At least ~500 LOC that could be deleted from mpv.)
+- Sometimes FFmpeg adds APIs we want to use, and Libav doesn't have them.
+This causes us pain, and the blame goes to Libav for not providing them.

 FFmpeg disadvantages / Libav advantages
 ---------------------------------------